landroide13/RoyalSaigon/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Resto App

-* Ruby version
+* Ruby version 2.4

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Bootstrap 4.

+* Helper on Views and Concerns.

+* Use Devise for the Usal Clients.